WebEngineering-FHNW/hs17-bewertete-uebung-vivianeannen/docs/exercise/exercise.md

 Project description:      (if other than `/index.html`) hs17-bewertete-uebung-vivianeannen\src\main\resources\public\index.html or http://localhost:8080/static/index.html

-External contributions:
+External contributions: multiple snippets from W3Schools

 Other comment:

-I'm particular proud of:
+I'm particular proud of: my Logo, the usage of Grails

 ## Project grading